by Scott Holland, on Apr 18, 2023 7:13:00 AM

 Hour Restrictions for Indiana Minors

-In addition to the restrictions on duties and occupations performed, minors in Indiana also have restrictions on the hours that they may work.
+In addition to the restrictions on duties and occupations performed, minors in Indiana also have restrictions on the hours that are allowed for work.
 Like the duty restrictions, the restrictions on hours worked differ depending on the age of the minor.

 Restrictions on Hours Worked for Minors 14 and 15 Years Old

-In addition to the total hours worked, there are certain windows in which minors ages 14 to 15 may work.
+In addition to the total hours worked, there are certain windows in which minors aged 14 to 15 may work.
 Minors 14 and 15 may only work from 7:00 am until 7:00 pm, and must work outside of school hours.
-From June 1st through Labor Day, minors may work until 9:00 pm so long as the night is not followed by a school day.
+From June 1st through Labor Day, minors are allowed to work until 9:00 pm.

 Restrictions on Hours Worked for Minors 16 and 17 Years Old